machinekoder/pickit-docs/docs/quick-start/robot-camera-calibration.rst

    the actual robot.
 If that is the case, the calibration plate can be dismounted from the robot, and Pickit is ready for picking.

-.. tip:: More details about robot-camera calibration can be found in the :ref:`robot-camera-calibration` article.
+.. tip:: More details about robot camera calibration can be found in the :ref:`robot-camera-calibration` article.